eddelbuettel/r2u/docs/mkdmt-src/src/index.md

 (additional hardware) resources and time.
 Support for other distributions is possible but unlikely right now (due to a lack of resources and time).
 We still hope to cover Debian at some point.

-Current versions are R 4.2.3, and BioConductor release 3.16 packages are provided when required by CRAN packages.
+Current versions are based on R 4.3.0, and BioConductor release 3.16 packages are provided when required by CRAN packages.
+Binaries are still R 4.2.*  based (unless a forced rebuild was required) but the containers provide R 4.3.0.

 ### What is Selected ?